 I began playing in an accordion duo with my classmate, Gregory Fainshtein at 17.
 He became my husband and music partner six years later.
 Since our school days, Gregory and I have performed concerts all over the world, including Belarus, Russia, Georgia, Lithuania, Ukraine, Germany, Israel, and the United States.

-I have been teaching piano and accordion for over 25 years in three different languages, working with children and adults in Belarus, part of the former Soviet Union, in 1991 we moved to Israel, and from 2003 we live in Plano, Texas, and I work in my private home studio, called Musical Expressions.
-I like to share my musical passion to my adult and children students!
+I have been teaching piano and accordion for over 30 years, giving lessons in three different languages.
+I have worked with children and adults in Belarus, then Israel, and in the United States for the last 15 years.
+Plano, Texas is my current home, and I work in my private home studio, called Musical Expressions.
+These days, thanks to Skype, I have accordion students in California, Colorado, and even in London.